SERVICES

 What is a Cataract?

 The eye’s natural lens sits behind the iris and focuses light on the retina.
 When the lens becomes cloudy, it is called a cataract.
 Cataracts are a normal part of the aging process.
-They can also be caused by UV light exposure, some medications, trauma, diabetes and other medical conditions.
+They can also be caused by UV light exposure, certain medications, trauma, diabetes and other medical conditions.
 Symptoms of cataracts include: Blurry vision, Fading or yellowing of colors, Glare and haloes in bright lights, Decreased night vision, and Double vision.

 Cataract Surgery

 To remove a cataract, a small incision is made into the cornea.
 An ultrasonic probe is used to break up the cataract and remove the fragments.
 The cloudy lens is then replaced with an artificial lens.
 If you think that your vision may be affected by cataracts, please call us to schedule an appointment.
+For more information about cataracts from the American Academy of Ophthalmology, please click HERE.

-General Eye Topics
+General Eye Topics:

-geteyesmart.org Information on a wide range of eye health topics, published by the American Academy of Ophthalmology
+Eye Smart has information on a wide range of eye health topics, published by the American Academy of Ophthalmology

-eyewiki.aao.org Information on diagnosis and treatment of eye diseases, written by ophthalmologists
+Eye Wiki has information on diagnosis and treatment of eye diseases, written by ophthalmologists

-Cataract and Refractive Surgery
+Refractive Surgery

 Glaucoma